Mason A. Wirtz

 Dr. Mason A. Wirtz

-I am a postdoctoral researcher at the University of Salzburg, Austria in the newly minted MuSt Lab (PIs: Prof. Stephan Elspaß, Prof. Simon Pickl, and Dr. Konstantin Niehaus).
-Prior to my current position, I held graduate teaching and research scholarships at Bowling Green State University, worked as a lecturer in German as a foreign/second language and as Academic Programs Manager at Salzburg College in Salzburg, Austria, and taught German as a second language courses at various adult education institutes in Austria.
+I am a postdoctoral researcher at the University of Zurich, Switzerland (2025-present).
+Prior to my current position, I was a postdoctoral research associate and senior scientist (2023-2024) and a research associate (2022-2023) at the University of Salzburg, Austria, I worked as a lecturer in German as a foreign/second language and as Academic Programs Manager at Salzburg College in Salzburg, Austria (2020), and I held graduate teaching and research scholarships at Bowling Green State University (2019-2020).
+Additionally, I have taught German as a second language courses at various adult education institutes in Austria (2021-2022).
 I received my BA (2015–2019) and MA (2019–2020) in German studies from Bowling Green State University (Ohio, USA) and my PhD (2020–2023) in German linguistics with a focus on second language acquisition and variationist sociolinguistics from the University of Salzburg, Austria (supervised by Prof. Andrea Ender, University of Salzburg, PD Irmtraud Kaiser, University of Salzburg, and Prof. Simone E. Pfenninger, University of Zurich).

 Awards & Grants